axieax/urlview.nvim/README.md

   default_prefix = "https://",
   -- Command or method to open links with
-  -- Options: "netrw", "system" (default OS browser); or "firefox", "chromium" etc. navigate_method = "netrw",
+  -- Options: "netrw", "system" (default OS browser); or "firefox", "chromium" etc.
+  -- By default, this is "netrw", or "system" if netrw is disabled navigate_method = "netrw",
   -- Ensure links shown in the picker are unique (no duplicates) unique = true,